isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Casts are a well-known source of errors.
-Make some optimizations unreliable.
+Casts are a well-known source of errors and make some optimizations unreliable.

 ##### Example, bad